Get Help Today 24/7

 Suboxone is a prescription medication for opioid use disorder that combines buprenorphine (to relieve withdrawal and cravings) with naloxone (to discourage misuse).
+It is commonly started during medically monitored detox, where clinicians can manage withdrawal symptoms and ensure the medication is introduced safely.

 Both inpatient facilities and outpatient clinics often use Suboxone (buprenorphine + naloxone) over buprenorphine-only because it is familiar and has the naloxone as an extra safety measure to prevent abuse.